Network Steering Committee

 Dr. Lamkin is a postdoctoral fellow at the UCLA David Geffen School of Medicine.
 He received his PhD in Health Psychology from the University of Iowa.
-Dr. Lamkin's current research in leukemia is built upon several excellent experiences in laboratories that study cancer biology, immunology, and neural regulation of these systems.
-Before starting his doctoral research, Dr. Lamkin worked as a research fellow at Indiana University School of Medicine, Evansville Campus, in the Department of Microbiology and Immunology on an ongoing inter-lab project that is researching the potential for a cancer vaccine for melanoma.
-While completing his PhD, Dr. Lamkin examined the pathways among behavioral stress, immunological mechanisms, and cancer biology at the Holden Comprehensive Cancer Center of the University of Iowa.
-He and his colleagues published multiple articles during that time that delineate several biological mechanisms by which behavioral and stress-related factors may influence immune system pathways and cancer progression.
-At that time, Dr. Lamkin also investigated the reverse effect that cancer can have on stress-related factors as the Principal Investigator of an NCI R03 grant to develop a preclinical model of cancer-induced inflammation-mediated depression.
+While completing his PhD, Dr. Lamkin examined pathways among behavioral stress, immunological mechanisms, and cancer biology at the Holden Comprehensive Cancer Center of the University of Iowa.
+At that time, Dr. Lamkin also investigated the reverse effect that cancer can have on stress-related factors by developing a preclinical model of cancer-induced inflammation-mediated depression.
 He and his colleagues published results that showed experimentally-induced cancer can increase levels of systemic proinflammatory IL-6 and behavioral homologues of depression that can be blocked with antidepressants.
-While previous studies on the neural regulation of cancer biology have focused on solid tumors, Dr. Lamkin's research objective is to expand this area of work to encompass the hematopoietic cancers.
-To advance that agenda, he went to UCLA as a postdoctoral fellow to work with molecular biologist, Dr. Steve Cole, cancer biologist, Dr. Erica Sloan, and Dr. Kathy Sakamoto—a physician and research scientist who specializes in leukemia.
-Over the last two years, using a preclinical xenograft model of leukemia, they found that stressor-activated β-adrenergic circuits of the autonomic nervous system can accelerate leukemia tumor burden and dissemination.
-This line of research will continue to define the mechanisms involved by using animal, cellular, molecular, and immunofluorescent microscopy methods.
+At UCLA, Dr. Lamkin has continued to develop preclinical models of cancer and biobehavioral factors.
+Using a preclinical xenograft model of acute lymphoblastic leukemia, Dr. Lamkin and his colleagues found that stressor-activated β-adrenergic circuits can accelerate leukemia tumor burden and dissemination.

-Network Project Description: Dr. Lamkin's project will examine a potential downstream mechanism by which β-adrenergic signaling regulates stress-induced acute lymphoblastic leukemia (ALL).
-Specifically, an orthotopic mouse model of human leukemia will be used to elucidate the role of the CXCR4-CXCL12 chemokine system in stress-enhanced ALL progression.
+Network Project Description: Dr. Lamkin's project examines a potential downstream mechanism by which β-adrenergic signaling regulates stress-induced acute lymphoblastic leukemia.
+Specifically, an orthotopic mouse model of human leukemia is used to elucidate the role of the CXCR4-CXCL12 chemokine system in stress-enhanced leukemia progression.

 Network Project Description: This project will provide a targeted literature review of fMRI-based research on brain stem control of sympathetic nervous system activity, and its regulation by higher brain (e.g., cortical) regions.
 The review will specifically identify cortical and sub-cortical brain ROIs and the relevant fMRI probe paradigm tasks suitable for use in subsequent studies relating social support to SNS activation.
 The review will be delivered in the form of an interactive wiki page.
 The primary illustration will be a 3-dimensional brain image/cartoon with hyperlinks of brain ROIs that are involved in autonomic nervous system activation in response to stressors.